IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 intervals, and burst padding.
 DynaFlow overhead is 40% less than that of Tamaraw and was shown to have similar benefits.

+- Rahman {{rahman18gan}} uses generative adversarial networks (GANs) to modify candidate burst properties of packet traces, i.e., by inserting dummy packets, such that they appear indistinguishable from other traces.
+Normally, the generator component in a GAN uses random noise to produce information that matches a target data distribution as classified by the discriminator component.
+Rahman uses a modified GAN architecture wherein the generator produces padding (dummy packets) for input data such that the discriminator cannot distinguish it from noise, or a desired burst packet sequence.
+Preliminary results with the GAN trained and tested on defended traffic, i.e., traffic already subject to some form of WF defense, show a 9% increase in bandwidth and 15% decrease in attack accuracy (from 98% to 85% in a closed world setting).

 # Open Problems and Directions

 To date, WF attacks target clients running over Tor or some other anonymizing service, meaning that WF